mpalmer/lvmsync/README.md

 snapshot data to disk, rather than immediately applying it to another block device.

-To do this, use the `--pipe` option when you're running `lvmsync`, and instead of writing the changes to another block device, it'll instead dump the "change stream" to stdout (so redirect somewhere useful).
+To do this, use the `--stdout` option when you're running `lvmsync`, and instead of writing the changes to another block device, it'll instead dump the "change stream" to stdout (so redirect somewhere useful).
 This allows you to dump the changes to a file, or do some sort of fancy footwork to